slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On lovers

 <!--
-> *"Never has anyone done something entirely for others.
-All love is self-love.
-Think of those you love: dig deeply and you will see that you do not love them; you love the pleasant sensations that this love produces in you!
-You love the desire, not the desired." -- Friedrich Nietzsche*
 > *"Absence diminishes minor passions and inflames great ones, as the wind douses a candle and fans a fire."  -- La Rochefoucauld*
-> *"When women love us, they forgive us everything, even our crimes; when they do not love us, they give us credit for nothing, not even our virtues"  -- Honoré de Balzac*
-> *"Men dream about virgins.
-Women dream about monsters.
-Who’s more perverted?"  -- Rivelino*
-> *"Your "loyalty" doesn’t mean anything to her if you can’t get other women.
-That’s not being loyal, that’s being a loser."  -- Rivelino*
+> *"Early internet: meeting someone online?
+Probably a weirdo.
+Now: meeting someone without an online presence?
+Definitely a weirdo."  -- signulll@x*
 > *"If you love a flower don’t pick it up.
 Because if you pick it up it dies and it ceases to be what you love.
 So if you love a flower, let it be.
 Love is not about possession.
 Love is about appreciation."  -- Osho*
-> *"When I think I’m unfairly hated, I try to remember that I’m unfairly loved."  -- R.C.
-Sproul*
-> *"The desire to be loved is the last illusion.
-Give it up and you’ll be so free."  -- Margaret Atwood*
+> *"Men dream about virgins.
+Women dream about monsters.
+Who’s more perverted?"  -- Rivelino*
+> *"Modern dating is basically learning all about someone until you are no longer attracted to them—sometimes it takes one date, sometimes it takes years."  -- signulll@x*
+> *"Never has anyone done something entirely for others.
+All love is self-love.
+Think of those you love: dig deeply and you will see that you do not love them; you love the pleasant sensations that this love produces in you!
+You love the desire, not the desired." -- Friedrich Nietzsche*
 > *"Porn has prolonged more marriages than it’s ever destroyed."  -- Rollo Tomasi*
 > *"Sexuality is spontaneous chemical reaction between two parties, not a process of negotiation."  -- Rollo Tomasi*
-> *"There are only two ways to appreciate or understand how insanely rare a genuine connection with someone truly is: 1) getting older 2) insanely crazy heartbreak. there are simply no other ways."  -- signulll@x*
 > *"Some advice i gave to my friend: your value as a man should never be reduced to how you look.
 On dating apps that’s all you are—your height, & your face.
 It’s an endless police lineup for women to pick from, with nothing else factored in.
 The apps flattens you into a 2D commodity, judged in milliseconds.
 If you value yourself in any meaningful way, you should never partake in such a marketplace, ever."  -- signulll@x*
-> *"Modern dating is basically learning all about someone until you are no longer attracted to them—sometimes it takes one date, sometimes it takes years."  -- signulll@x*
-> *"Early internet: meeting someone online?
-Probably a weirdo.
-Now: meeting someone without an online presence?
-Definitely a weirdo."  -- signulll@x*

-- Men will spend money on women they don’t love, but a woman will never spend money on a man she doesn’t love.
+> *"The desire to be loved is the last illusion.
+Give it up and you’ll be so free."  -- Margaret Atwood*
+> *"There are only two ways to appreciate or understand how insanely rare a genuine connection with someone truly is: 1) getting older 2) insanely crazy heartbreak. there are simply no other ways."  -- signulll@x*
+> *"There are three qualities to look for in a partner: intelligence, energy, and integrity.
+You need all three.
+You can’t compromise on any one of them."  -- Naval Ravikant*
+> *"When I think I’m unfairly hated, I try to remember that I’m unfairly loved."  -- R.C.
+Sproul*
+> *"When women love us, they forgive us everything, even our crimes; when they do not love us, they give us credit for nothing, not even our virtues"  -- Honoré de Balzac*
+> *"Your "loyalty" doesn’t mean anything to her if you can’t get other women.
+That’s not being loyal, that’s being a loser."  -- Rivelino*

+- A man will cry for a woman once in his lifetime.
+After that, his soul will never allow him to ever trust women (or fully love) ever again.
+- Date multiple women, and you’ll never fall in love.
+Date only one woman, and you’ll lose faith in love.
+- I always have this fear that one day you are going to discover that i’m not as great as you once thoght I was.
 - I once asked my grandpa: «Why should I not go back to my ex».
 He replied: «If you see the same tree in the forest twice, it’s because you are lost».
 - Men can be easily manipulated by attractive women.
 Women can be easily manipulated by high status men.
-- A man will cry for a woman once in his lifetime.
-After that, his soul will never allow him to ever trust women (or fully love) ever again.
+- Men will spend money on women they don’t love, but a woman will never spend money on a man she doesn’t love.
 - Porn has ruined men.
 Social media has ruined women.
-- Date multiple women, and you’ll never fall in love.
-Date only one woman, and you’ll lose faith in love.
+- Psycologically the worst feelling is sitting next to a person who means the world you knowing that you men nothing to them.
+- she was poetry but he couldn’t read.
 - Thank you for not loving me.
 It forced me to love myself.
-- she was poetry but he couldn’t read.
-- Psycologically the worst feelling is sitting next to a person who means the world you knowing that you men nothing to them.
-- I always have this fear that one day you are going to discover that i’m not as great as you once thoght I was.
 -->

 > *"We accept the love we think we deserve."